 Camp Director Brian Adams says the camp is truly a spiritual turning point for many who attend.
 “We see several students come to Christ at Epic each year.
 And living in fellowship has a dramatic impact on many students’ view of the Christian life, bringing a lot of excitement.”
 Here's a look at what to expect.

 Brian says the camp also opens the door to new adventures.
 “I see kids from broken homes getting first-time experiences they might otherwise never have, like kayaking, fishing, and other outdoor activities.”

-While each of these camps is tailored to the ages they serve, there is an overarching goal to offer a spiritually refreshing and challenging time, helping both younger and older students begin a relationship with God and entrust their life to Him.
+While each of these three camps is tailored to the ages they serve, there is an overarching goal to offer a spiritually refreshing and challenging time, helping both younger and older students begin a relationship with God and entrust their lives to Him.

 Joe Botti says these camps are not only for kids who are Christians.
 He says the teachings are purposefully relevant for all students.
 “Many non-Christian kids attend and many put their faith in Christ at these camps—literally dozens each year.”

 For families who cannot afford the cost, there are scholarships available.
 All students receiving aid are required to participate in fund-raisers and community service projects, which ensures they are earning the help they're receiving.